-Explanation: Since the specified virtual machine is being backed up, a non-disruptive backup cannot aaa...a: Storage provider namebbb...b: Data center nameccc...c: Virtual machine name
+Explanation: Since the specified virtual machine is being backed up, a non-disruptive backup cannot

+be performed.

+aaaa: Storage provider name

+bbbb: Data center name

+cccc: Virtual machine name

 Measures: Wait until backing up the virtual machine is complete, and retry the operation.

-Storage provider [<aaa...a>] raised an alert type 'Object' on VM:<bbb...b>-<cc...c>: [WebClient Plugin] Failed to get information of specified VM(<bbb...b>/<cc...c>).Please check the disk array status and that monitoring state of iSM.If the cause of the error could not be identified, collect the fault information.
+Storage provider [<aaa...a>] raised an alert type 'Object' on VM:<bbb...b>-<ccc...c>: [WebClient Plugin] Failed to get information of specified VM(<bbb...b>/<ccc...c>).Please check the disk array status and that monitoring state of iSM.If the cause of the error could not be identified, collect the fault information.

 Explanation: Failed to get the information of the specified virtual machine.

+aaaa: Storage provider name

+bbbb: Data center name

+cccc: Virtual machine name

+Measures: Check the status of the monitored disk array and the monitoring status from the iSM

-aaa...a: Storage provider name bbb...b: Data center name ccc...c: Virtual machine name server.
-If the cause of the error could not be identified, collect the fault information and contact your service representative.
+server.
+If the cause of the error could not be identified, collect the fault information and

+contact your service representative.